jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

    :width: 420px
    :figwidth: 100%

 Note: the results in the above graph are scaled to F^2(Q=0) = 1.
-Since the formula inclused scattering length densities, normalization by the volume does not result in F^2(Q=0) = 1.
+Since the formula included scattering length densities, normalization by the volume does not result in F^2(Q=0) = 1.
 This may result in unexpected problems with absolute calibration.

 This FF is implemented twice...